suargi/HowToTrainYourMAMLPytorch/README.md

+Here we modify the official MAML++ code to update it to torch=2.5.1.
+We work on the refactored branch.

 # How to train your MAML in Pytorch
 A replication of the paper ["How to train your MAML"](https://arxiv.org/abs/1810.09502), along with a replication of the original ["Model Agnostic Meta Learning"](https://arxiv.org/abs/1703.03400) (MAML) paper.